Old Testament: Kings

 Approximately 130 references

-One of Judah's greatest kings (c.
-715–686 BC), who instituted sweeping religious reforms and trusted God during the Assyrian siege of Jerusalem.
+A reforming king of Judah (c.
+715–686 BC) who instituted religious reforms and trusted God during the Assyrian siege of Jerusalem.
 When Sennacherib threatened, Hezekiah prayed and God destroyed the Assyrian army (2 Kings 19).
-Also healed from a fatal illness after prayer, with God adding fifteen years to his life.
-His later showing of treasures to Babylonian envoys drew Isaiah's rebuke (2 Kings 20).
+He was also healed from a terminal illness, God granting him fifteen more years of life.
+His later decision to display the royal treasures to Babylonian envoys earned Isaiah's sharp rebuke (2 Kings 20).

 Key references: 1 Chronicles 3:13, 1 Chronicles 3:23, 1 Chronicles 4:41, 2 Chronicles 28:27, 2 Chronicles 29:1, 2 Chronicles 29:18, 2 Chronicles 29:20, 2 Chronicles 29:27, 2 Chronicles 29:30, 2 Chronicles 29:31 (and 109 more)